kyco/jquery.kyco.preloader/README.md

     hideBackground: false,

-*(NOTE: hideBackground is an option for when showInContainer is set to true)*
+*Note: hideBackground is an option for when showInContainer is set to true*
 If set to true will hide the css background-image of the selector element.

     hideNonImageElements: false,